gbeckers/Darr/docs/readcode.rst

 ------------------------------------------

-- From the tables above it is clear that the following types are unproblematic in all languages: int16, int32, int64, float32, float64.
+- From the tables above it is clear that the following types are unproblematic in all languages: int16, int32, float32, float64, except that R doesn't read the minimum value of an int32 (-2147483648) correctly.
 If possible, use these types.

 - Complex128 is relatively well supported, except for Maple.
 It needs workaround code that is less efficient in Matlab and plain Python.

 - All unsigned integers are not supported in Maple.
+R only supports unsigned integers that are 8 or 16 bits.

 - float16 is not widely supported, but it is supported by two modern, open source computing packages: Julia and Python with Numpy.
 It is best